Sour notes for Macron from striking Paris Opera musicians

 Tuesday marked the 27th consecutive day of transport strikes.
 The Versailles Palace, usually a huge tourist draw, said it was closed Tuesday because of strikes, too.

-Musicians who have downed instruments since open-ended strikes started Dec.
-5 reveled in the chance to play for the crowd that gathered to hear them on Paris' Place de la Bastille, once the site of an infamous prison stormed by a revolutionary mob on July 14, 1789, and then demolished.
+Musicians who have put down their instruments since open-ended strikes started Dec.
+5 reveled in the chance to play for the crowd that gathered to hear them on Paris' Place de la Bastille, the site of an infamous prison stormed by a revolutionary mob on July 14, 1789, and then demolished.

 “We're all at the bottom of a deep hole being unable to play since Dec.
 5,” said violinist Emilie Belaud.

-But she added that orchestra members are determined to hold firm.
-The Paris Opera has had to cancel all of its scheduled ballets and operas since Dec.
+But, she added, orchestra members are determined to hold firm.
+The Paris Opera has had to cancel all its scheduled ballets and operas since Dec.
 5 — 63 performances in all.

 “If the government persists in being stubborn and refusing to negotiate in good conditions, we'll carry on," Belaud vowed.

-The crowd chanted for the abandonment of the retirement overhaul that would delay the eligibility age for full pensions from 62 to 64.
+The crowd chanted for the abandonment of the retirement overhaul.
 They also cried, “We're united!
 General strike!”

 Macron wants to unify France’s 42 different pension plans into a single one, giving all workers the same general rights.